prce1/discord-bot/README.md

 and just select your server from the drop-down menu.
 You must have the Manage Server permission to add a bot to a server!
 If no servers appear, you may need to log in.

 Note: *DISCORD_GROUP_NAME* can be whatever you want, but I recommend setting it to the name of the server you are running your bot in.

+NOTE: *ENTRY_ROLE* can be whatever you set up on your Discord server.
+If you do not want this, just leave it an empty string("").

 To get your *DARKSKY_TOKEN*, you should go to [Dark Sky](darksky.net/dev) and register.
 They will give you a key to use, and they have 1000(!) free calls per day.